Mochaul/progfound2-lab/lab_3/README.md

 ![alt text](https://i.imgur.com/ZNfetmP.png "Ilustrasi git 1")

 You may notice that we started using the git system since semester 2, following your older generation who started using the git system since semester 3.
-One of the uses of using git is that we can use the Continuos Integration feature?
+One of the uses of using git is that we can use the Continuos Integration feature.

 What is Continuous Integration?
 Continuos Integration is a concept in which when you push, the results of your push will directly be build (compile) and be tested (direct test).
 If it fails, you will be notified.